EPCCed/Intro-to-HPC/content/Week3_Parallel_Computing/Parallel_Programming.md

 © iStock.com/Dutko
 ```

 ## How to parallelise the Income Calculation example?
-(Discussion)

-Consider how to parallelise the salaries example using the shared-variables model, i.e. how could 4 officemates add up the numbers correctly on a shared whiteboard?
+Consider how to parallelise the salaries example using the shared-variables model, i.e. how could 4 office mates add up the numbers correctly on a shared whiteboard?

 Remember that you are not allowed to talk directly to your office mates - all communications must take place via the whiteboard.
 Things to consider include: